MHubAI/.github/profile/README.md

 # Contributing to MHub

 We want to make MHub crowdsourced through contributions by the scientific research community.

-We are in the process of developing tools to allow researchers and developers to contribute to MHub with the models they developed.
+We are still in the process of developing tools to allow researchers and developers to contribute to MHub with their models.

+For the time being, if you are interested in contributing to MHub, you can reach us at:

+📫 dbontempi [at] bwh [dot] harvard [dot] edu

+📫 lnuernberg [at] bwh [dot] harvard [dot] edu